Helene Kulsrud

-Helene E. (née Steinman) Kulsrud is a computer scientist known for her work developing graphical languages and compilers for the Cray-1 and other Cray super computers and debugging programs that allowed a user to interactively troubleshoot computer issues.
+Helene E. (née Steinman) Kulsrud (1933 – March 10, 2025) was a computer scientist known for her work developing graphical languages and compilers for the Cray-1 and other Cray super computers and debugging programs that allowed a user to interactively troubleshoot computer issues.

 Education and career

 Kulsrud earned a B.A. in mathematics from Smith College in 1953 and has an M.A. in astrophysics from the University of Chicago (1955).
 She was a member of the honor society Phi Beta Kappa and member of the Association for Computing Machinery.

 Kulsrud worked at the Educational Testing Service from 1956 until 1957, serving as the head programmer.
 She then joined RCA in 1957 where she remained until 1965.
 From 1965 until 1966 she was a research associate at Yale University.
 In 1968 when she joined the Communications Research Division (CRD) of the Institute for Defense Analyses in Princeton, New Jersey, and as of 1984 she was the deputy head of the institute.

 Kulsrud was a member of the Cray User Group, which shared software, developments, improvements, and suggestions for future hardware for Cray supercomputers; she served as president from 1985 at least to 1986.

 Kulsrud also worked on the U.S Department of Energy's Advanced Scientific Computing Advisory Committee from 2000 to 2004.